build-on-aws/content/tutorials/Using-Flux-to-Implement-GitOps-on-AWS/index.md

 Then, we execute the `cdk deploy` command to deploy the stack.

-Finally, we used a command to check whether the AWS Application Load Balancer has been installed successfully.
+Finally, we used a command to verify the application load banlancer has been installed successfully.
 ```shell
 $ kubectl get pod -n kube-system
 NAME                                           READY   STATUS    RESTARTS   AGE